Central Limit Theorems for Transition Probabilities of Controlled Markov Chains: Notations, Background and Assumptions

 The following assumption plays a role analogous to \textit{positive recurrence} in standard Markov chains, ensuring that every state-action pair $(s,l)$ is visited sufficiently often. \begin{assumption}~ For all state-action pairs $(s,l) \in \mathcal{S} \times \mathcal{A}$, there exists $0< \alpha < 1$ such that

-\end{assumption} Assumption \ref{ass:return-time-growth} substantially relaxes \citet[Assumption 2]{banerjee2025off}, which requires the conditional expectation in \cref{eq:ass1} to be uniformly bounded for all $i$.
-In contrast, Assumption \ref{ass:return-time-growth} allows the expected return time to grow sublinearly with $i$, thereby admitting CMCs in which some state–action pairs are visited increasingly rarely over time.
-Intuitively, while \citet{banerjee2025off} impose bounded expected return times—implying uniform positive recurrence across all state–action pairs—Assumption \ref{ass:return-time-growth} only requires that returns occur at a controlled sublinear rate.
-This relaxation admits non-stationary CMCs in which some regions of the state–action space are revisited increasingly infrequently, yet still infinitely often with probability one.
-Example \ref{exp:return-time-growth} illustrates such a non-stationary CMC, and Appendix~\ref{sec:inhomo-chain} discusses this example in detail. \begin{example}[Inhomogeneous Markov chain] A controlled Markov chain is said to be an inhomogeneous Markov chain if there exists a sequence of actions $l_0,l_1,\ldots \in \mathcal A$ such that for any time period $i$, state $s$, sample history $\history_0^{i-1} \in (\mathcal{S}\times\mathcal{A})^i$,
+\end{assumption} Unlike previous assumptions in the literature (like that of regularity in Markov chains--- see Theorem 11.0.1 or Equation (11.1) in \cite{meyn_markov_2012} or Assumption 2 in \cite{banerjee2025off})---which require $T_i$ in (\ref{eq:ass1}) to be uniformly bounded for all $i$ Assumption \ref{ass:return-time-growth} allows the expected return time to grow sublinearly with $i$, which admits CLT for non-stationary CMCs in which some state–action pairs are visited increasingly rarely over time, yet still infinitely often with probability one (jointly established by Proposition~\ref{prop:count-lower-bound} and Lemma~\ref{lemma:consistency}).
+This relaxation allows the (possibly non-stationary and history-dependent) logging policy to concentrate sampling on only a subset of state–action pairs rather than enforcing uniform exploration of the entire state–action space.
+Example \ref{exp:return-time-growth} illustrates such a non-stationary CMC, and Appendix~\ref{sec:inhomo-chain} discusses this example in detail. \begin{example}[Inhomogeneous Markov chain] A controlled Markov chain is said to be an inhomogeneous Markov chain if there exists a sequence of actions $l_0,l_1,\ldots \in \mathcal A$ such that for any time $i$, state $s$, sample history $\history_0^{i-1} \in (\mathcal{S}\times\mathcal{A})^i$, we have

-Suppose that the logging policy enforces that each action $l \in \mathcal A$ appears at least once in any window of fixed length $T_i = O(i^\alpha)$ between successive returns to any state-action pair $(s,l)$, and that all transition probabilities are strictly positive (i.e., $M^{(l)}_{s,t} \ge M_{\min} > 0$ for all $s,t,l$).
-Then, conditional on the past, the probability of not returning to $(s,l)$ within $k$ steps is bounded by
+Suppose that each action $l \in \mathcal A$ appears at least once in any window of fixed length $T_i = O(i^\alpha)$ between successive returns to any state-action pair $(s,l)$, and that all transition probabilities are strictly positive (i.e., $M^{(l)}_{s,t} \ge M_{\min} > 0$ for all $s,t,l$).
+We show in Appendix~\ref{sec:inhomo-chain} that, for this process, the probability of not returning to $(s,l)$ within $k$ steps conditional on the past is bounded by

 which implies